kevwalsh/carota/_posts/2016-01-02-directions.md

   effect: rotate padding
 ---

-Our home is tucked away at the end of a long dead end road, it's a bit hard to find.
+Our home is tucked away at the end of a long dead end road, it's a bit hard to find, there will be "L&K" signs strating at the intersection of Grey Road 2 with 19 and 9th.

+There's a parking in the field by our driveway (don't park on the road!)

 From Toronto there are two good options, depending on what side of town you're leaving from, and traffic on the 401, 410, and 400.